ppenteado/ominas/docs/rst/obj/cor/cor_select.rst

 *in*

- Array of key to select.
+ Array of keys to select.